NOVATERRA

 DESCRIPTION

-The project received a total of €4,884,346.35 in funding as a part of a Horizon 2020 Innovation Action grant from the European Commission.
-NOVATERRA Consortium, led by the Institute of Agri-food Research and Technology (IRTA, Catalunya, Spain) is constituted by a total of 19 entities including experts from 6 countries (Spain, Portugal, France, Italy, Greece and Belgium) with different profiles, who will design, develop, test and exploit the solutions.
+The project received a total of 4,884,346.35 million Euros in funding, under an innovation action grant from the Horizon 2020 programme launched by the European Commission.
+The NOVATERRA consortium, led by the Institute of Agrifood Research and Technology (IRTA, Catalonia, Spain), was made up of a total of 19 entities, including experts from 6 countries (Spain, Portugal, France, Italy, Greece and Belgium) with distinct backgrounds, which allowed for the creation, development, testing and exploitation of solutions.